 Alex Sayf Cummings is an assistant professor of history at Georgia State University.
 His work deals with media, law, and the political culture of the modern United States.
 He has previously received a Consortium for Faculty Diversity fellowship, an ACLS-Mellon postdoctoral fellowship, and the American Baptist Historical Society’s Torbet Prize, among other awards.
 His work has appeared in Salon, the Brooklyn Rail, the Journal of American History, Technology and Culture, HNN, Pop Matters, OUP Blog, Al Jazeera America and the edited volume Sound in the Age of Mechanical Reproduction from the University of Pennsylvania Press.
 His first book, Democracy of Sound: Music Piracy and the Remaking of American Copyright in the Twentieth Century, was published by Oxford University Press in Spring 2013.

-Ryan Reft is a doctoral student in the History Department at the University of California at San Diego.
+Ryan Reft completed his PhD in Urban History at the University of California at San Diego in June 2014.
 He has studied at the University of Chicago, the University of Illinois at Chicago, New York University, and Columbia University, and taught for nine years in the New York public school system.
 During this period he participated and appeared in the PBS documentary Starting from Behind: The Success Story of Manhattan Comprehensive Night and Day H.S.
 (8/13/2004).
 His research deals with the history of militarization, war and society, housing, homeownership, metropolitan America, gender/sexuality and the politics of race and class in the twentieth century US.
 His work has appeared in the The Sixties: A Journal of History, Politics, and Culture, Planning Perspectives, the journal Souls and Barack Obama and African American Empowerment: The Rise of Black America’s New Leadership.
 He writes the Intersections column for SoCal’s KCET and teaches at Northern Virginia Community College and on-line at the University Colorado Denver.